Sasqe/TARS/README.md

  If using docker, all you need is the docker image.

  If using python, all you need is virtualenv, nltk('punkt'), nltk('wordnet'), and the packages in requirements.txt.

+ Right now, the api key to communicate with TARS is simply 'tars'.
+However, you will need your own openAI and openweathermap API keys. create a .env file in the root of the directory and provide these three keys:

+WEATHER_KEY=[YOUR_WEATHERMAP_KEY]
+AI_KEY=[YOUR_OPENAI_KEY]
+TARS_KEY=tars

 # DOCUMENTATION
 Documentation can be found in the 'Documents' directory located in the root of the project.